-For questions regarding Academic Dishonesty, the No-Grade Policy, Sexual Harassment, or the Student Code of Conduct, students are encouraged to refer to their major department's handbook, the West Chester University Undergraduate Catalog, University University Please understand that improper conduct in any of these areas will not be tolerated and may result in immediate ejection from the class.
+For questions regarding Academic Dishonesty, the No-Grade Policy, Sexual Harassment, or the Student Code of Conduct, students are encouraged to refer to their major department's handbook, the West Chester University Undergraduate Catalog, the Rams Eye View, or the University Web Site.
+Please understand that improper conduct in any of these areas will not be tolerated and may result in immediate ejection from the class.